David-Tam/Penguin_Classification_Unsupervised/README.md

 Another pivot table for silhouette score from each radius-minimum point combination:

 ![alt text](images/Sil_score_DBSCAN.jpg)

+From the tables, the parameters are clear now.
+Also, it is determined that there are 5 clusters:

 ![alt text](images/f3.jpg)

+Let's run DBSCAN again with the above parameters and see the size for each clusters.
+We notice there is cluster -1, which is the outliner, with a size of 2:

 ![alt text](images/f4.jpg)
 ![alt text](images/f5.jpg)

+The final result of DBSCAN, again, can be shown with a 3D scatter plot with the principal components.
+The outliners are shown in the "+" style:

 ![alt text](images/f6.jpg)
 ![alt text](images/DBSCAN.jpg)